Amendment of the Indian Constitution: A Comprehensive Guide

 However, a landmark Supreme Court judgement in the 1973 Kesavananda Bharati case established a crucial limitation.
 The Court ruled that Parliament’s power to amend isn’t absolute.
 It cannot alter provisions considered the “basic structure” of the Constitution.

-Types of Amendments of the Indian Constitution
+Basic Structure of the Constitution

 Below is a list of the different types of amendments.
 One can change the Constitution in one of three ways: